-The core of KPWHRI cancer research lies in its participation in many collaborative networks and programs.
-“Collaboration increases the power of Kaiser Permanente studies and helps us learn from different populations and health care settings,” said Senior Investigator Jessica Chubak, PhD.
+The core of KPWHRI cancer research lies in its participation in collaborative networks and programs.
+These partnerships increase the power of Kaiser Permanente Washington studies and help us learn from different populations and health care settings.
 Examples of these networks include:

 Breast Cancer Surveillance Consortium (BCSC)